ArnaudLoos/HomeAssistant-Presentation/README.md

             self.log(message)
 ```

+#### HA Dashboard
 [HA Dashboard](https://home-assistant.io/docs/ecosystem/hadashboard/) is a modular, skinnable dashboard for Home Assistant that is intended to be wall mounted, and is optimized for distance viewing.
 Perfect for displaying on a cheap Android tablet or Kindle Fire.

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/HA_dashboard.png" width="600">

+#### Floorplan
-[Floorplan](https://community.home-assistant.io/c/third-party/floorplan) is a custom integration which allows you to show a floorplan of your home.
+[Floorplan](https://community.home-assistant.io/c/third-party/floorplan) is a custom integration which allows you to show a floorplan of your home and overlay device control on top.

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/floorplan1.jpg" width="500">